ljswuww/AI-report/test.md

   `1`, `1.0` or `1.00` all map to 1.0 and `0`, `0.0`, `0.00` all map to 0.0.
 A `<score>` block
   containing several numbers — a judge echoing the prompt's value list, for instance — counts only an explicitly written `0.0` or `1.0`, and otherwise falls back to 0.0, the safe failure mode.
-- **No-error records**: the 33 compliant reports in the test set have empty gold location and reason fields, which the prompt has no clause for.
+- **No-error records**: compliant reports in the test set have empty gold location and reason fields, which the prompt has no clause for.
 They are rendered to the judge as an explicit phrase (`none (this text is compliant and contains no error)`) rather than as empty strings, and are reported as their own `no_error` cohort alongside the `with_error` cohort, so an auditor-style "no error found" response is neither rewarded nor punished by a formatting